ZilongJas/IT-Homelabs/CiscoPacketTracerLab.md

 - Host A goes through the first switch and sends its destination MAC address to the router, not host B's mac address
 - Router ignores the mac address but sees the destination IP and goes through the second switch, then finally host B.

+1. Try to mimick the first diagram using packet tracer